Nishi-Awa, Mt. Tsurugi and The Yoshino River Tourism Zone

 The Characteristics of this Area

 From the Yoshino River to the Asan mountain range, it is the warm climate of the Seto Inland Sea.
-The mountainous area centered around Mount Tsurugi is classified as the Sea of Japan climate, so in summer it is comparatively cool and a pleasant climate.
+The mountainous area centered around Mount Tsurugi is classified as the plateau climate, so in summer it is comparatively cool and a pleasant climate.

 Located in the north western part of Tokushima prefecture, more than 80% of the land is covered in forest, from the northern Asan mountain range to the Shikoku mountains in the south.
 In the central area is the Yoshino River, known as 'Shikoku Saburo' [Saburo is a common name for a third son as the Yoshino is one of the 3 great rivers of Japan] which flows from west to east.
 It is a region with a beautiful and majestic natural environment.

-In the Edo era water transportation especially in tobacco and indigo brought prosperity to the area thanks to the blessing of the Yoshino, and a sign of this wealthy period remains today in the 'udatsu' merchant houses lining the streets of the old town.
-In the Mount Tsurugi range, up in the steep mountains, highland villages are being excavated, and practicing the traditional farming methods remain as a way of life even today.
+In the Edo era water transportation especially in tobacco and indigo brought prosperity to the area thanks to the blessing of the Yoshino river, and a sign of this wealthy period remains today in the 'udatsu' merchant houses lining the streets of the old town.
+In the Mount Tsurugi range, up in the steep mountains, highland villages have been pioneered, and practicing the traditional farming methods remain as a way of life even today.